SocAIty/socaity-js/README.md

 ]);
 ```

-### Working with files (Media-toolkit)
+### Working with files (media-toolkit)

-The SocAIty SDK includes a powerful `MediaFile` toolkit that simplifies handling files across both Node.js and browser environments.
-Look [here](docs/MEDIA_TOOLKIT.md) to learn more about it.
+The SocAIty SDK includes a powerful toolkit that simplifies handling files across both Node.js and browser environments.
+Check-out the media-toolkit [docs](https://github.com/SocAIty/media-toolkit-js) to learn more about it.

 ### Working directly with your favorite models.